BBC-Data-Unit/energy-efficiency-private-rental/README.md

 * England and Wales: [Open data on Energy Performance Certificates](https://epc.opendatacommunities.org)
 * Scotland: [Domestic Energy Performance Certificates](https://statistics.gov.scot/data/domestic-energy-performance-certificates)
 * Northern Ireland: [EPC data](https://docs.google.com/spreadsheets/d/1agvRoD5CbjKUpSm_XiyI81OC65o8S71OFJzeYMoNqM0/edit#gid=0) ([XLSX](https://github.com/BBC-Data-Unit/energy-efficiency-private-rental/blob/main/data/Northern%20Ireland%20EPC%20data.xlsx)) via [a Freedom of Information request](https://github.com/BBC-Data-Unit/energy-efficiency-private-rental/blob/main/data/Northern%20Ireland%20FOI%20response.pdf).
+* The ONS provide data on [Energy efficiency of Housing, England and Wales, country and region](https://www.ons.gov.uk/peoplepopulationandcommunity/housing/datasets/energyefficiencyofhousingenglandandwalescountryandregion) which was used for contextual data on the proportion of property types covered by the EPCs, and for methodological guidance.

-Data on energy performance certificates (EPCs) is provided in a series of separate CSV files which was combined for analysis.
-For the England and Wales data, this was done [using an R script](https://github.com/BBC-Data-Unit/energy-efficiency-private-rental/blob/main/scripts/energyeff01compile.md).
-For the Scotland data this was done using `cat` in command line.
+Full data on energy performance certificates (EPCs) is provided in a series of separate CSV files which was combined for analysis.
+For the England and Wales data, this was attempted [using an R script](https://github.com/BBC-Data-Unit/energy-efficiency-private-rental/blob/main/scripts/energyeff01compile.md) and [command line](https://github.com/BBC-Data-Unit/energy-efficiency-private-rental/blob/main/scripts/combineepc.sh).
+In addition, a [Python Colab notebook was written](https://github.com/BBC-Data-Unit/energy-efficiency-private-rental/blob/main/scripts/epc_zip_file.ipynb) to unzip the files where there wasn't enough capacity on the computer.
+For the Scotland data data was combined using `cat` in command line.

 The resulting files were too large for data analysis in spreadsheets, R or Python, so they were uploaded to Google BigQuery for initial analysis and filtering [using SQL queries documented here](https://github.com/BBC-Data-Unit/energy-efficiency-private-rental/blob/main/scripts/Energy%20efficiency%20(private%20rental)_%20BigQuery%20SQL%20queries.pdf).